The Recycle Platform: 5 years supporting textile/footwear recycling stakeholders across Europe

-The precise sorting and thorough preparation of materials are key to a competitive recycling process meeting high standards of quality.
+The precise sorting and thorough preprocessing of materials are key to a competitive recycling process meeting high standards of quality.

 Challenges, technologies and innovations that make textile recycling more efficient and sustainable.